Our School App Stay connected on the go...

 General Careers Support:

-Miss Grice, the CGS Careers Coordinator, manages the school careers programme which is intended to help to inspire, educate, inform, advise and guide all students into success after CGS.
+Cait Beck, the CGS Careers Leader, manages the school careers programme which is intended to help to inspire, educate, inform, advise and guide all students into success after CGS.
 All students are welcome to visit the Careers Office at any time to speak to her about any aspect of careers or transition support (eg choosing options subjects, apprenticeships etc) or for support with work experience or work shadowing.

 For specific questions about UCAS or university applications, Sixth Form students should first speak to Mr Wescomb (Director of Sixth Form) or Mrs Jeffery (Sixth Form Learning Mentor) in the Sixth Form Office.